Introduction To The Black-Naped Monarch

 The black-naped monarch or black-naped blue flycatcher (Hypothymis azurea) is a small & agile passerine bird in the family of monarch flycatchers located in southern & southeastern Asia.
-They are sexually distinguished by colours and other features.
+Colors and other features sexually distinguish them.

 This allows bird watchers & bird lovers to easily distinguish them from male or female, with the male possessing a distinctive black spot on the back of the head & a fine black half collar (“necklace”).

 In contrast, the female is duller with olive-brown wings & does not have the black markings on the head.